ggozad/oterm/README.md

 ### Customizing models

 When creating a new chat, you may not only select the model, but also customize the `template` as well as the `system` instruction to pass to the model.
+Checking the `JSON output` checkbox will cause the model reply in JSON format.

 ### Screenshots
 ![Chat](screenshots/chat.png)